 What also made June 2014 interesting was the fact that it had an unusually high number of days with daily mean temperatures that were close to average.
 In a typical month six days have a mean temperature that falls between one degree above and one below average.
 This June had 13 such days.
 No other June since 1970 (as far as I went back) has had that many.
 And only one other month had more, July 1975 with 14.

-Additionally, of the days with cooler than average temperatures, the most below average were just -4 degrees (there were three such days), whereas there were above average days of +7 (two), +8 and +11.
+Additionally, of the days with cooler than average temperatures, the most below average was just -4 degrees (there were three such days), whereas there were above average days of +7 (two), +8 and +11.

 So how many 90-degree days might we expect for the rest of the summer?
 In those years in which the first 90 didn't come until after July 1 they averaged nine 90-degree days, which is about half of the number of an average year.
 (The average number of days after July 1 is 12.)
 The most 90-degree days for one of these "late summers" was fifteen in 1911 and fourteen in 1972.